 Message from Kate Blakemore Founder and CEO of the Motherwell Cheshire.

 My idea of the women’s hub comes from my years of experience as a counsellor and my observations since the inception of Motherwell Cheshire, plus my own experience of a women in the business/ charity sector.

 Before life in the charity/ counselling world I worked in retail management and later project management, I was young, ambitious and willing to learn, so I completely fitted into that world well, and very quickly climbed the ladder, and at the time was the youngest deputy store manager the company had, I loved my job and so thrived on how fast paced it was.

-Why recovering from operation the opportunity for redundancy came up at my workplace and i decided to take take it.
-Why being off my life was “paused” and i reflected on what had just taken place.
+Whilst recovering from operation the opportunity for redundancy came up at my workplace and I decided to take it.
+While being off, my life was “paused” and I reflected on what had just taken place.
 My body was telling me to slow down but the pace of the workplace was too fast paced to slow down.
 It also dawned on me that I could have been pregnant, that made me notice that I had never known any mum return from maternity leave to our company, which was extremely telling of how unaccommodating the company was for new mums and mums in general.

-When I resigned I explained all my reasons to the company there answers was to offer me a pay rise, which to me missed my point.
-So i did resign and pursued a new career.
+When I resigned I explained all my reasons to the company, their answer were to offer me a pay rise, which to me missed my point.
+So I did resign and pursued a new career.